AmbitionXiang/kvms/README.md

 Building and running on QEMU:
 -----------------------------
+Run the following command on root
+- Run 'scripts/package_install.sh'
-- Run 'make tools'.
+- Run 'make'.
 This will build all the tools required with right versions and install them into the 'buildtools' directory.
 This will also build the patched kernel under oss/linux.
 - Run 'make target-qemu' to generate a qemu binary for the host invocation